jefferywmoore/CISSP-Study-Resources/CISSP-Domain-3-Objectives.md

     Always base key length on your requirements and sensitivity of the data being handled
     - Algorithms: choose algorithms (or ciphers) with a large key space and a large random **key value** (key value is used by an algorithm for the encryption process)
         - Algorithms themselves are not secret, but instead well-known with extensive public details about history and how they function
+        - Do not use algorithms or implementations with known vulnerabilities or that have been depricated (DES, RC4, etc).

 - **Industrial control systems (ICS)**: ICS is a form of computer-management device that controls industrial processes and machines, also known as operational technology (OT)
-    - **Supervisory control and data acquisition (SCADA)**: systems used to control physical devices such as those found in an electrical power plant or factory.
+    - **Supervisory control and data acquisition (SCADA)**: systems used to control physical devices such as those found in an electrical power plants or factories.
 SCADA systems are well suited for distributed environments, such as those spanning continents
     - Some SCADA systems still rely on legacy or proprietary communications, which put them at risk, especially as attackers gain knowledge of such systems and their vulnerabilities
     - SCADA risk mitigations:
         - isolate networks